mamonchw/vehicle-accident-detection/README.md

 - **Jai Narayan Singh** (Roll no-232IT016, National Institute of Technology, Surathkal, Karnataka, India)

 ## Acknowledgments
-We would like to thank our advisor, Professor [Advisor's Name], for their guidance and support throughout this research project.
+We would like to thank our advisor, Professor Dr.Dinesh Naik, for their guidance and support throughout this research project.